rack/rack/README.md

   a nice and helpful way with clickable backtrace.
 * `Rack::ShowStatus` for using nice error pages for empty client error responses.
-* `Rack::Static` for more configurable serving of static files.
+* `Rack::Static` for configurable serving of static files.
 * `Rack::TempfileReaper` for removing temporary files creating during a request.

 All these components use the same interface, which is described in detail in the